10-23-13 | Blog Post

 Another case of stolen, unencrypted laptops has compromised the health data of 729k patients – affecting Medicare patients across six different California hospitals within the AHMC Healthcare Inc. system.
 Two laptops were stolen from an office with physical security in place.
 According to AHMC, the office was gated and patrolled by security officers, as well as video-monitored.

 The protected health information (PHI) included names, ID numbers, diagnosis/procedure codes and insurance/patient payments.
 This incident highlights the importance of not only physical security, but technical security, particularly encryption.
 While encryption is viewed as an addressable standard (meaning: optional), it’s really considered a best practice, particularly in the healthcare industry.

 can be a challenge to implement, especially at the software-level, but using a HIPAA cloud solution with hardware-based encryption is one way to protect data at rest.
-Watch our data encryption video, Challenges to Encrypting Data that explains the many challenges to encrypting data and the best practices of data security.
 The effects of a data breach can be costly, and a new survey shows that two-thirds of U.S. adults refuse to return to a business if their personal information was stolen.